Gamifying data to educate students and the public

 After the project’s successful pilot year in spring 2017 with the assistance of Paul G. Allen Philanthropies, LLTK partnered with NOAA to create a no-cost educational toolkit for classrooms.
 The toolkit, combined with other improvements to the game, encouraged local businesses to sponsor the program as an annual campaign.
 During the 2018 campaign, educators who enrolled in Survive the Sound reported serving up to 30,000 students and participants from the general public increased nearly threefold from the previous year!
 Impressively, over 90% of participants reported that they were more likely to change their behavior to protect salmon and steelhead after participating in the game.

-In honor of International Year of the Salmon (2019), LLTK is made Survive the Sound free to all participants!
-We relaunched a new website at SurvivetheSound.org, with the support of sponsors like Anthony’s Restaurants, in March of 2019 after refinements to the game’s application and educational offerings are complete.
-The migration, for all to watch, will take place May 4-8.
+In honor of International Year of the Salmon, LLTK made Survive the Sound free to all participants!
+We relaunched a new website at SurvivetheSound.org with the support of sponsors like Anthony’s Restaurants along and other partners.
+The 2020 migration, for all to watch, will take place May 4-8.

 Thank you Anthony’s Restaurants for being our lead sponsor three years in a row!

 Participants over 2 campaigns